 By the end of this course the students will understand most of the complex Latin grammatical structures and have read some native Latin.
+Students should be prepared to read both native Latin prose and poetry in Honors Latin III.

-Course Title: Latin III
+Course Title: Latin III Grade: 10/11

-Grade: 10/11

 Texts Used: Cambridge Latin Course Unit 4 4th edition and Love and Transformation: An

 Ovid Reader